CymatiCorp/CyKit/FAQ.md

    model, and might even spring for an EPOC+.
 If you can hold off, I'd wait until they come out with a new model, maybe one that has a more solid headset, makes use of the long life contacts and the improved sample rates.

+* What is the "extention accessory" ?<br>
+   This is an accessory that can record to an SD card hooks up directly to the EPOC+ and Insight models.
+   Can hook up a "extention hardware trigger"

+* What is an "extention hardware trigger" ?<br>
+   This is more or less a wired remote that has a button/trigger you press, when its pressed, it communicates with the EEG software, (most likely testbench).
+   It then places 'markers' indicating exactly when the trigger was pressed, this can be useful in determining interaction with the environment and the corrolating brain activity that followed.

 Data Questions
 ==============